 Your website goals most likely will differ from your users’ goals.
-You’ll probably want to focus on increasing sales or building brand awareness.
+You’ll probably want to focus on building brand awareness, finding potential clients, and creating content for your target market.
 Your site visitors, on the other hand, likely will come looking for a specific answer to a question or need.
 You must, therefore, find a middle ground between the two so your site can successfully achieve the goals of both parties.

 Having a strong goal — or a strong set of goals — will make creating your website much easier.
 As you set your website’s goals, you can:

 - Find Your Target Audience: While creating your website’s goals, you’ll learn more about your target audience and their needs.
 These insights will help you design your website to meet those specific needs.

 For example, consider a fast-food restaurant that wants to promote its new breakfast menu.
 Its target audience might include busy professionals on their way to work, stay-at-home parents who just dropped their kids off at school, or third-shift employees grabbing a bite to eat on their way home.
 In all these instances, visitors would mostly likely use a mobile device to access the business’s website.
 The web designer would make sure they design a mobile-friendly site that makes their breakfast menu easy to access.

 - Determine How Best To Structure Your Site: Crafting clear-cut goals for your website will enable you to organize your website’s main pages and subpages in a logical fashion.
 Your site’s goals will help you prioritize what’s most important and ensure you design those elements to achieve maximum effectiveness.